 This toolkit is designed to help get your workplace rolling for this fun nationwide event, and to support you in creating a lasting corporate bicycle (commuting) culture.
 For more information, expand the sections below to see how you can transform your organization into a bicycle-friendly office, on Bike to Work Day and every day!

-- Hang the Bike to Work Day poster in a common area: doors, elevators, bulletin boards, kitchens, restrooms, etc. In addition, place the Bike to Work Day poster on an easel in your reception area at least a week before the event.
+- Hang the Bike to Work Day poster (English version or Spanish version) in a common area: doors, elevators, bulletin boards, kitchens, restrooms, etc. In addition, place the Bike to Work Day poster on an easel in your reception area at least a week before the event.

 - Email your employees to invite them to bike to work on Bike to Work Day, and inform them about the events you are planning.
 Remind them to register at http://www.biketoworkmetrodc.org/.

 - Encourage employees to wear their Bike to Work Day T-shirts (from this year, or previous years) or dress down.

 - Allow riders who are concerned about their "Helmet Hair" to wear hats.